The Complete Guide to Metal Detecting Accessories

 Use the Right Size Search Coil for the Situation

 When you look at the advantages and disadvantages of using larger coils, it may seem that there are more downsides.
 However, the truth is, using larger coils is very useful when you want to be able to detect deeper items or cover more ground, while smaller coils have the ability to narrow your search detection and find smaller targets.
 When you consider those two benefits against the drawbacks, you may find that it’s worth it to use larger coils or smaller coils depending on what you are hunting for.
 It really boils down to determining which search coils will be right for the area that you are searching.
+Check out the Garrett 5 x 8″ DD PROformance Search Coil which can be used with a Garrett AT Pro, Garrett AT Gold or a Garrett CSI Pro.

 Getting ready for a day of treasure hunting usually involves making sure to have the right tools for the right job.
 This should include a metal detector designed specifically for the correct terrain, a sturdy search coil, headphones and a heavy-duty carrying case.
 But what about a metal detecting shovel?